 The advanced drawing and painting program is designed for students with previous drawing experience and established skills.
 At the heart of the program is the advanced drawing and painting studio class, where you'll focus exclusively on drawing and painting materials and techniques.

 During your three weeks here, you will explore composition, proportion, perspective, and value, while building your observational skills.
 You will also be introduced to contemporary art practice and ideas, and have the opportunity to create self-directed work.
 In the advanced drawing and painting studio, you'll work with graphite, ink, charcoal, and conté.
 The studio emphasizes various approaches to drawing and painting, from observation through still lifes, perspective, and portraiture.

-Students will take three additional hours of instruction by combining two to three of the following classes:
+You will also have three additional hours of instruction, by combining two or three of the following classes:

 - Sculptural Forms